nthparty/oprf/README.rst

 Purpose
 -------
 This library provides data structures and methods for a basic `oblivious pseudo-random function (OPRF) <https://en.wikipedia.org/wiki/Pseudorandom_function_family>`__ protocol.
-Thanks to the underlying `oblivious <https://pypi.org/project/oblivious>`__ library, method implementations rely on cryptographic primitives found within the `libsodium <https://github.com/jedisct1/libsodium>`__ library.
+Method implementations rely on cryptographic primitives involving the `Ristretto <https://ristretto.group>`__ group that are exported by the `oblivious <https://pypi.org/project/oblivious>`__ library.
+By default, these are wrappers for functions found in the subset of the `libsodium <https://github.com/jedisct1/libsodium>`__ library that is bundled with the `rbcl <https://pypi.org/project/rbcl>`__ library.

 Installation and Usage
 ----------------------